-He takes the necessary measures to develop a climate of trust within the board of directors, contributing to open discussion, constructive dissent and support for the decisions of the board of directors.
+He takes the necessary measures to develop a climate of trust within the board of directors, contributing to open discussions and constructive challenge.
+He also ensures that there is sufficient time for consideration and discussion before decision-making.
+Once decisions are taken, he ensures that all directors are supportive of their execution.